2024 Venezuelan presidential election: Sequences of zeros in the CNE values

-The CNE's 29 July counts of 5,150,092 votes for Maduro, 4,445,978 votes for González, and 462,704 other votes and a total of 10,058,774 votes, released on 29 July 2024, correspond, to a precision of 5 decimal places, to 51.20000%, 44.20000%, and 4.60000%, respectively.
+The CNE's results released on 29 July 2024 reported 5,150,092 votes for Maduro, 4,445,978 votes for González, and 462,704 other votes, for a total of 10,058,774 votes.
+When converted to percentages, these figures correspond exactly—at a precision of five decimal places—to 51.20000%, 44.20000%, and 4.60000%, respectively.
 In the 2 August CNE results, the invalid/null vote count is 0.41000% at a precision of 5 decimal places.
-Although these results could have arisen due to vote totals being computed from rounded percentages, these sequences of successive zeros were discussed as a possible sign of fraud.
-Argentine journalist Matías Mowzet noticed that writing the three values as percentages rounded to five decimal places gave sequences ending in four zeros for each of the three values.
-The votes for Maduro, González and others correspond to the percentages 51.20000%, 44.20000% and 4.6000%, respectively.
+These sequences of successive zeros were regarded as a possible sign of fraud, with analysts noting that the vote totals appear to have been derived by applying pre-assigned percentages to the total number of votes rather than being the result of independent tabulation.

 For the vote counts to correspond to percentages that have zeros in the second to fifth decimal places is an unlikely coincidence, with a probability of around one in a hundred million, as discussed by Kiko Llaneras, a statistician writing in El País, mathematician Terence Tao, and statistician Andrew Gelman.
 El Espectador interpreted this as likely fraud.
 Infobae also stated that improbability raised suspicion about the 29 July CNE statement of the results.

 Tao described a Bayesian analysis considering the null hypothesis that the 29 July CNE counts are authentic, and the alternative hypothesis that they are fraudulent.
 He found that the probability of the official counts occurring is "extremely small" in the case of the counts being authentic (the null hypothesis) and that there is a "plausible causal chain ... that leads to an elevated probability" of the official counts occurring for the hypothesis of manipulation (the alternative hypothesis).
 The causal chain of the manipulation hypothesis is that a decision was made to manipulate the data, officials followed orders to report vote counts based on a given rounded percentage, and other officials raised no objections to the fabricated counts.

 On 2 August, Elvis Amoroso made a new statement, asserting that 96.87% of the ballots had been counted, accounting for 12,335,884 valid votes and 50,785 null/invalid votes, giving a total of 12,386,669 votes cast, which corresponds to 0.41000% of null/invalid votes at a precision of 5 decimal places.